Frenvius/disneyland-mods/BepInEx/plugins/Advize-PlantEverything/README.md

 ## Config and Other Info:
 Mod is highly configurable, a config file will be generated after first loading the mod and can be found in ﻿BepInEx/config/advize.PlantEverything.cfg

 The config can be edited out of game with a text editor, or modified in game using the Configuration Manager mod.
-If using the latter, changes will not take effect until you reload a world.
-This is to ensure that the server config is respected.

-Authoritative Server Configuration Files:
+ServerSync Config Synchronization:

-As of 1.3.0: Clients will by default receive configuration settings from a server hosting the mod unless ServerIsAuthoritative is set to false in the config file (server side).
-However, settings falling under the [General] category of the config file will not be enforced by the server (with the exception of AlternateIcons, AlwaysShowSpawners, and EnableMiscFlora).
-Though authoritative, servers will not permanently alter a client's locally stored configuration file.
+As of 1.9.0: ServerSync has been adopted in place of Authoritative Config.
+Mod configurations will be synchronized between connected clients.
+If [General] LockConfiguration is set to true, only server admins will be able to modify configuration settings.
+However, settings falling under the [General] category of the config file will not be synchronized (with the exception of AlternateIcons, AlwaysShowSpawners, and EnableMiscFlora).
+Though ServerSync will sync configs between connected clients, a client's locally stored configuration file will not be altered.

-This is thanks to a custom implementation of the AuthoritativeConfig code written by Nextek for their Speedy Paths mod.

 Localized Language Support: